 Several bloggers responded to Jared Wilson’s post and Doug Wilson’s book excerpt.
 Here’s a list of what I found most interesting.
 Please note that I am not endorsing the content and/or comments of these posts or the sites themselves.

-Rachel Held Evans wrote The Gospel Coalition, sex and subordination as well as Some Final Thoughts on The Gospel Coalition, sex and subordination.
+- The Gospel Coalition, sex and subordination and Some Final Thoughts on The Gospel Coalition, sex and subordination from Rachel Held Evans

 The things I took away from watching all this unfold…

 1. Complementarians have a serious problem in getting out their message in an accurate way.

 Prominent complementarians don’t even agree on how to define their views and the most radical complementarians are the ones getting the most coverage.
 Complementarianism is suffering from a serious identity crisis that has gotten significantly worse over the past year.

 2. Egalitarians are consistently dismissed when they raise red flags about the logical outcomes of the comp teaching.